 Observe HIPAA guidelines and Patient Privacy

 First and foremost, patient privacy issues must be respected when posting a response in an online environment.
 You can, however, respond to complaints in general terms that protect the patient’s identity.
-Depending on the situation, general terms may entail explaining office policies, standard office procedures or anything that applies for all patients.
+Depending on the situation, general terms may entail explaining office policies, standard office procedures, or anything that applies to all patients.
 While this approach may not work in all circumstances, it can serve as a guideline for determining if alternative options should be considered when responding to negative reviews.

 Present a Definite Plan of Action

 While acknowledging a reviewer’s comments is important, demonstrating a willingness to do something about the situation shows that you’re taking the reviewer seriously.
 For example, a response to a comment about long wait times would explain the steps your office is taking to address the problem, such as trying out different strategies for patient scheduling.
 In regard to transparency, letting the reviewer know you’re aware of the problem and taking steps to correct it helps deescalate the situation.
 In this way, if a prospective patient sees this review, they not only see a problem with your practice but a willingness, on your part, to solve it.